UbiCar for Young Drivers

-How to find cheap insurance for under 25s
+How to find affordable insurance for under 25s

-Figuring out how to find cheap car insurance for P platers and young drivers can be an exercise in frustration.
+Figuring out how to find affordable car insurance for P platers and young drivers can be an exercise in frustration.

-Shopping around at the different insurers typically helps young drivers or their parents shave small amounts off premiums without ever coming close to securing genuinely affordable insurance rates.
+Shopping around at the different insurers may typically help young drivers or their parents shave small amounts off premiums without ever coming close to securing genuinely affordable insurance rates.

 - Choose models of car that attract lower insurance premiums, which usually means driving small, cheap, low performance cars without any factory add-ons or modifications.

 - Take ‘pay as you drive’ policies that discourage car use in return for a lower insurance rate.